rdpoor/pygmu/README.md

                                  +---------------+
 ```

-The `Transport` object is not a processing element itself: it doesn't provide a render() function.
-Instead, when its play() method is called, it starts calling render() on the
+The `Transport` object is not a processing element itself: it doesn't provide a
+render() function.
+Instead, when its play() method is called, it starts calling
-processing element connected to its input, which in this case is the `mix` processing element.
-The `mix` PE in turn calls each of its inputs (the `crop` PEs), which in turn call _their_ inputs, which generate the sine tones.
+render() on the processing element connected to its input, which in this case is
+the `mix` processing element.
+The `mix` PE in turn calls each of its inputs
+(the `crop` PEs), which in turn call _their_ inputs and so on, to generate the
+tones.

-In computer science terms, a pygmu composition is a _directed acyclic graph_ in which the root node (Transport) "pulls" frames from the rest of the network.
+In computer science terms, a pygmu composition is a _directed acyclic graph_ in
+which the root node (Transport) "pulls" frames from the rest of the network.

 ## Install pygmu, run an example